Sign up to our Newsletter

 • Testify in courts

-While movies may show detectives conducting lab research or aiding in the forensic analysis process, these professionals rarely enter forensic labs aside from delivering evidence for testing.
+While movies may show detectives conducting lab research or aiding in the forensic analysis process, these professionals rarely enter forensic labs except to deliver evidence for testing.

 Important Skills to Be a Detective